 In any case, nearly all of that wasted heat eventually gets to the skin to be either radiated or convected away; or the heat goes into warm air inside the lungs to be exhaled.
 We can do some rough calculations regarding these things.

-For our estimate, let's say that the body attempts to keep the AVERAGE skin temperature to be 5°F above the ambient room temperature.
-In that case, we would have 20 sf * 0.1713 * 10-8 Btu/sf/hr/°K4 * ((77+459)4 - (72+459)4).
+For our estimate, let's say that the body attempts to keep the AVERAGE skin temperature to be 5°F above the ambient room temperature (or generally, for anyone other than nudists, the temperature of the air trapped within clothing!).
+In that case, we would have 20 sf * 0.1713 * 10-8 Btu/sf/hr/°R4 * ((77+459)4 - (72+459)4).
 This is about 104 Btu/hr, which is around 26 Calories per hour of RADIATED heat.

 For convective heat losses, we are going to simplify by assuming that there is no wind.
 Therefore we can use formulas for Natural Convection.
 A very simplified version gives h = 0.2 * (T1 - T2)1/3; for our situation above, h = 3.42.
 The convective heat loss is then that number times the surface area (of 20 sf) times the temp difference (5°F) or 340 Btu/hr. (around 85 Calories per hour) If a person were naked, this would apply, but the effect of clothing tends to insulate some parts of the body, particularly the very important torso, and we are going to suggest here that the effect of clothing will generally reduce this CONVECTIVE heat loss to around 70 Calories/hour.
+This value depends tremendously on the type and amount of clothing worn.

 The third method that the body discards heat is by exhaled breath.
 In normal breathing, we generally exhale about 0.5 liter of air about twelve times every minute.
 This is therefore around 6 liters of air per minute.
 This air is at our core body temperature, of 98.6°F temperature, air that had been inhaled a few seconds earlier at room temperature.
 If the room is at 68°F that means the room air had been raised in temperature (by the body) by around 30°F. The 6 liters of air/minute is 360 liters/hour or about 13 cubic feet per hour which has a weight of around 1 pound of air per hour.
-Air has a thermal capacity of around 0.24 Btu/lb/°F. In raising 1 pound of air by 30°F, that means that the amount of heat added to the air (from inside our body) is (30 * 1 *.24) or around 7 Btu/hr of EXHALED heat in the dry air.
+Air has a thermal capacity of around 0.24 Btu/lb/°F. In raising 1 pound of air by 30°F, that means that the amount of heat added to the air (from inside our body) is (30 * 1 *.24) or around 7 Btu/hr of EXHALED heat in the (dry) air.

 Between these two components of the exhaled breath, we have around 47 Btu/hr or 12 Calories/hr lost due to EXHALED BREATH.
 We must remember that this was based on a 68°F room, and standard (waking, sedentary) rates of breathing and depth of breathing.
 For example, during sleep, the respiration rate generally slows down and becomes more shallow, so those heat losses become less, while during heavy exercise or exertion, respiration becomes faster and often deeper, so that greater heat losses in the breath occur then.

 This then gives a daytime resting total of around (26 + 70 + 12) or around a ballpark estimate of 110 Calories per hour of heat energy sent away from the body.
-During the night, the heat loss is generally slightly lessened.
-A ballpark number we could consider a day of losing 110 Calories for 16 hours, or 1760 Calories per day as being credible.
-During our eight hours of sleep, it has been scientifically confirmed that we normally lose around 80 Calories per hour, so we have a 24-hour day total of around 110 * 16 + 80 * 8 or 2400 Calories, a number that is is reasonable agreement with the accepted value of food energy consumption for a sedentary adult individual.
+During the night, the heat loss is generally somewhat lessened.
+As a ballpark number we could consider a day of losing 110 Calories for 16 hours, or 1760 Calories per day as being credible.
+During our eight hours of sleep, it has been scientifically confirmed that we normally lose around 80 Calories per hour, so we have a 24-hour day total of around 110 * 16 + 80 * 8 or 2400 Calories, a number that is in reasonable agreement with the accepted value of food energy consumption for a sedentary adult individual.

 (The body also has the capability of dumping quite a lot of heat by sweating, where the evaporation of the water removes heat from the room air very close to the skin, and therefore increases the [local] temperature differentials we discussed above.
 [This is why your skin feels cooler when you sweat.]
 This then allows the body to dump substantial amounts of heat when the body is in danger of overheating.
-In a sedentary situation, the body creates a very small amount of sweat, and we are ignoring that energy loss here.)
+In a sedentary situation, the body creates a very small amount of sweat, and we have been ignoring that energy loss here.)
 Remembering that a pound of water (or sweat) involves around 1,000 Btus (or 250 Calories) for its evaporation, you probably see why Marathon runners need to grab so much water along the race, in order to replace water lost through sweating.
 Due to all the exertion of such a race, the body is generating so much heat energy, partly due to actual physical work done but far more due to the many chemical reactions that must occur in the accelerated metabolism, that a large amount of heat must be released from the body.
 Rather than the body letting the skin temperature rise to 120°F or more in order to release that much energy by radiation and convection, it chooses to sweat to release a lot of the energy.
 It is quite an amazing system!

 This then accounts for a ballpark of 2,200 or 2,400 Calories of input energy, (for relatively sedentary existence) in rough agreement with what dieticians say.

 We might note that we are examining all this from a Physics perspective, where Energy can never be either created or destroyed.
 When we refer to a human taking in an amount of energy equal to 2,200 Calories (for metabolic activities) it might first seem that the metabolic activities therefore "use up" all that energy and that there should be no balance of energy.
 But if we examine the WHOLE picture, where all the metabolic activities are able to complete, THEY also eventually result in degrading all the energy into heat.
 This discussion is therefore correct in accounting for exactly as many Calories or Btus of energy IN and OUT.
 There are only a few exceptions to this.
 During the GROWTH of a child, additional structures are created, and so energy in IS greater than energy out.
-Similarly, when a person gains or loses weight (body fat) an imbalance occurs, since one pound of human bodyfat has the energy content of around 3,600 Calories.
+Similarly, when a person gains or loses weight (body fat) an imbalance occurs, since one pound of human bodyfat has the energy content of around 3,500 or 3,600 Calories.

 This analysis does not include the "productive" work output.
 When the body is more active, the metabolic activity increases, to power all the needed operations inside the body, while also producing productive work output which could be as much as an additional 1/4 of that (as noted above).
 In what is considered heavy work by ASHRAE, the amount of productive work done can be around 0.15 horsepower, or 96 Kcal/hr or 110 watts.
 The body has to increase its metabolic rate to accomplish everything necessary, with the net efficiency being around 20%.
 Therefore, the body is actually then using up around 480 Kcal/hr or 550 watts of total consumed energy.
 This must all be disposed of by radiation and convection from the skin (therefore bloodflow near the skin is increased so that the skin temperature rises to accomplish this) and the rate and depth of breathing is increased to also dump more heat, and finally, the body sweats to dispose of additional heat.